a-tk/lwefd/Proposal.md

 The goal to the project will be a single page web app, capability to run on Raspberry Pi, interface with more than one type of CI system, be user extensible and configurable.

+lwefd manages data from each user configurable group, like a list of "jobs" that make up a group, and their "state".
+States could be what is typical of CI systems, Failed (component failed to build) unstable (component has failing unit tests), and success (no problem). lwefd would then also need to keep track of the user configurable groups, and their state.
+I envision that their state's would represent each jobs state as considered as a whole.

 ## Web Technologies

 ###Node.js webserver
-The base of the system
+The base of the system.
 ###Ext.js MVC framework
-Allow strong software development paradigms
+Allow strong software development paradigms.
 ###Angular.js
-Allow the front end to be a dynamic single page app
+Allow the front end to be a dynamic single page app.
 ###Sqlite DB
-A strong and resilient back end
+A lightweight, strong and resilient back end.

 ## Stretch Goals